 Decent Treble Range performance.
 Low-treble is well-balanced, but treble is over-emphasized by an average of 5dB, peaking at 12dB around 9KHz.
 This makes the sound of the Treble on these headphones noticeably bright, and they could sound a bit harsh on overly bright tracks.

 Poor Isolation.
-The DT-880 is rated as semi-open but their performance is very similar to fully open-back headphones.
+The DT-880 is rated as semi-open but their performance is very similar to fully open-back headphones, and therefore don't isolate well.
 They provide no isolation in the Bass and Mid Ranges.
 In the Treble Range, they achieve an average of 15dB of reduction which is about average.

 Poor Leakage.
 Due to their semi-open back design, these headphones leak a considerable amount of sound.
 The significant portion of their leakage sits between 300Hz and 20KHz, which is quite a wide range.
 The overall level of leakage is also loud.